Many restaurants show appreciation to veterans and active-duty military members on Veterans Day by giving them free or discounted meals.

 So be sure to bring a few dollars for your drink, and bring some money to tip the “Hooters Girl.”

-As I said above, Hooters limits free entrees on Veterans Day (and Memorial Day) to a special menu.
+In some years, Hooters limits free entrees on Veterans Day (and Memorial Day) to a special menu.
 The special menu offers a pretty wide selection, though.

 Some people don’t like when restaurants use a special menu to limit free meals, but it makes sense when you think about it.
 It’s easier than trying to keep track of what’s free, and it helps the restaurant make sure it has enough food to serve veterans throughout the day.